CRC-FONDA/geoflow/README.md

 :exclamation::exclamation: Within Nextflow processes, you can assume to be inside a docker container given that you instructed
 Nextflow to use Docker as an execution environment.
-You are not responsible for starting/stopping containers and mounting files into a running docker container.
+You are not responsible for starting/stopping containers and mounting files into a running docker container or writing the results to the filesystem outside of docker.
 Nextflow takes care of all of this for you!

 ### Dockerhub and GitHub Actions

-A GitHub Actions workflow is triggered when changes to 1) the dockerfile, 2) the Action definition, 3) the `.dockerignore`, 3) Python scripts folder or above-mentioned requirement definition is committed and pushed to the repo.
+A GitHub Actions workflow is triggered when changes to 1) the dockerfile, 2) the Action definition, 3) the `.dockerignore`, 4) Python scripts folder are committed and pushed to the repo.
 In order for this to work, certain secrets must be set in the GitHub-repo's section for managing secrets.
 As of the time of writing, they are connected to my personal DockerHub-Account.

 At the end of this document are more information regarding what needs to be set up in GitHub.